TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/1-Installation/6-more-helpful-extensions.rst

 PHPUnit
 -------

-This extension enables the running of automatic unit tests in the TYPO3 backend.
+This extension enables running automatic unit tests in the TYPO3 backend.
 In TER it can be found with the extension key *phpunit*.
 In chapter 2 *Basic Principles*, the section *Test-Driven Development*  covers the usage of this extension in greater detail.